 “Bring in the named export

-, which can be found in theview/pages
+Page, which can be found in theview/pagesdirectory.”

 That directory is relative to some place we don’t know about.
-Typically it’s the src/
+Typically it’s the src/ directory, but we can’t say that with just this much information.

 First, absolute imports auto-complete well.
-I use Vim’s ctrl-x ctrl-l
+I use Vim’s ctrl-x ctrl-l to

 autocomplete my import statements, which compares what I’ve